swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 * Instruct GitHub Actions to run the CI file in a `swift:6.0-noble` container, instead of `ubuntu-latest`.
 * Slightly modify the caching key to make sure your deployments don't go using your tests' caches!
   * You've simply modified `swiftpm-tests-build` to `swiftpm-deploy-build` in the cache keys above, and that's enough.
-* Manually install Docker since swift images don't contain Docker.
+* Manually install Docker since Swift images don't contain Docker.

 The "Build App" step is mostly a copy of what was in the Dockerfile.
 It installs jemalloac to be able to use it in the app compilation, and in the last line of the step, it makes sure to respect your current `Package.resolved` file instead of randomly updating your packages.

 Rerun the deployment CI twice to make sure the cache is populated.